 When you finally lock down an artist, it's sometimes helpful to schedule a second trial closer to your wedding day, as you want to be sure of your final look.
-"I recommend airbrush or a long wear foundation for the day of," Miglino continued.
+"I recommend airbrush or a long-wear foundation for the day of," Miglino says.
 "You want something that will last all day and look flawless in pictures.
 I would also keep with your normal skincare routine to avoid trying something new and creating breakouts.
 A facial is a good idea a few weeks before, and maybe a hydrating mask the night before."

 Thinking of getting a major cut before the ceremony?
 Izquierdo recommends taking a scissor to strands as early as possible.
-"A big cut should be discussed six months before the wedding so that your stylist can begin to make the cuts and see how your hair responds.
+"A big cut should be discussed six months before the wedding so your stylist can begin to make the cuts and see how your hair responds.
 Any final cuts or changes should be done about 10 days prior to the wedding, so your hair has time to adjust to the cut and look more natural."

-"Overall, your wedding hair is a journey and you should discuss your vision with your stylist as far out as you’re able to so they can start to work towards your end goal.
-It’s also ideal to have your stylist with you on your wedding day because they know your hair and your personal style best."
+"Overall, your wedding hair is a journey and you should discuss your vision with your stylist as far out as you’re able to so they can start to work toward your end goal," he advises.
+"It’s also ideal to have your stylist with you on your wedding day because they know your hair and your personal style best."